Crazy-Scamp/VR-CyberDeck-Setup/README.md

 ---

 ## ❓️ What is VR CyberDeck
-VR CyberDeck is a cross-platform desktop deck for managing, sideloading, and uploading content to Meta Quest devices.
-It plugs into a community-run game library.
+VR CyberDeck is a cross-platform desktop deck for sideloading content to Android and Meta Quest devices, wrapped in a neon terminal aesthetic that doesn't feel like a 2014 sideloader.
+Use it as a pure sideloader out of the box, or add your own server for a browsable library.
-Downloads and Installs any APK you choose.

 - > **Built By: DMP**
 - > [![VR CyberDeck](https://img.shields.io/badge/GitHub-Page-00e5ff?style=for-the-badge&logo=github&logoColor=000&labelColor=001)](https://github.com/DeliciousMeatPop/VRCD)